simp/inspec-profile-disa_stig-el7/README.md

 ### Long Running Controls

-There are a few long running controls that take anywhere from 3 mineutes to 10 mineutes or more to run.
+There are a few long running controls that take anywhere from 3 minutes to 10 minutes or more to run.
 In an ongoing or CI/CD pipelne this is not ideal.
 We have created an attribute in the profile to allow you to 'skip' these controls to account for situations.

-The attrubute `SKIP_LONG_CTRLS (bool: false)` can be set to `true` or `false` as needed in the `attributes.yml` file or set in the `.kitchen.yml` file.
+The attrubute `DISABLE_SLOW_CONTROLS (bool: false)` can be set to `true` or `false` as needed in the `attributes.yml` file or set in the `.kitchen.yml` file.

 * `V-71849` (~3 minutes)